gmaymon3/robot_surface_heating_yaskawa/README.md

 - motoman
 - heater_moveit_config

-The thermal camera contains drivers and scripts for the thermal camera The robot move scripts contains the launch files and python move scripts for running the robot The motoman conatins the gp12 config and drivers needed for the yaskawa the heater moveit config contains the files generated for the rviz config for the yaskawa
+The thermal camera contains drivers and scripts for the thermal camera <br>
+The robot move scripts contains the launch files and python move scripts for running the robot <br>
+The motoman conatins the gp12 config and drivers needed for the yaskawa <br>
+the heater moveit config contains the files generated for the rviz config for the yaskawa <br>

+## For Camera Calibration
+Place cold washer on the corner of the carbon fiber sheet.
+Run uvc-radiometry.py.
+This code will record the coldest temperature location.
+Take this location and record it in the section of code that states # CALIBRATE THESE VALUES FOR PERSPECTIVE TRANSFORM #.
+Do this for each corner of the sheet.

 ## For Coldest Node Movement